strapi/strapi/docs/3.0.0-beta.x/cli/CLI.md

 - **strapi build**<br/>
   Builds the administration panel without minimizing the assets
 - **strapi build --no-optimization**<br/>
-  Builds the administration panel without minizing the assets.
+  Builds the administration panel without minimizing the assets.
 The build duration is faster.

 ::: tip
 You can specify a NODE_ENV to use the configurations in the `./config/environments/[development|staging|production]` folder.